microsoft/fast/packages/web-components/fast-components/docs/color.md

 4. Perceptually uniform UI across different surface colors.

 ## Algorithmic colors
 To understand the FAST color system, the first thing to understand is that all of the named colors enumerated below are algorithmic; they are a product of the *designSystem* object in which they are calculated.
+In the documentation below, these algorithmic colors will be referred to as *recipes*.

 ### Inputs
 Each color recipe expects as its sole argument the FAST *DesignSystem* object, but there are a few core pieces of data from that object that impact color resolution.